gemrb/gemrb.github.io/_drafts/2020-08-24-the-gemrb-project-celebrates-20-year-anniversary-with-a-new-release.md

 on the drawing and GUI handling rewrite — stay tuned for a deeper dive later this week.
 With this anniversary release out of the way, finishing that rewrite is again the team's main priority.

-As GemRB marks its 20th anniversary, Jaka Kranjc, the current maintainer, is optimistic about the project's future. _"Our work is not finished, but this sort of thing is like an ultramarathon — for most of the run the goal is not within reach.
-Companies come and go, but FLOSS persists!"_

 Overall it's clear that after all this time the GemRB effort is still active, slowly building missing pieces of the Infinity Engine mosaic, revitalising older code, extending features and